Living Is Good In Seattle

 Whether you’re planning to move to Seattle or just visiting, you’ll find plenty of activities to enjoy outside.
 Opportunities for skiing, sailing, hiking, camping, and gardening abound.
 One of the best ways to take in all the natural scenery is cycling on the popular Burke Gilman Trail, commonly referred to as The Burke.
 For 27 miles, the path weaves its way along lakefront residences, wooded shorelines, and parks like Gas Works, Matthews Beach, and Magnuson.

-There are hundreds of parks scattered throughout Seattle.
-Some of the best parks to explore include:
+There are hundreds of trails and parks throughout and around Seattle.
+Some of the best spots to explore include:

 Discovery Park